Rajasthan crisis: Gajendra Singh Shekhawat served notice, directed to record statement

 The Rajasthan Police has sent a notice through my personal secretary.
 In the notice, they have asked me to record my statement and voice sample, said Shekhawat.

 "I first want them to check the authenticity of the audio clips, with whose permission was it recorded?
 Who recorded it?
-First they should come out with authenticity.
+First, they should come out with authenticity.
 I've already said that my doors are always open for any kind of enquiry," Shekhawat added.

 Last Friday, the SOG had registered two separate first information reports (FIRs) after Congress chief whip in the Rajasthan assembly Mahesh Joshi had lodged a complaint about three audiotapes that had surfaced the previous evening and quickly went viral on social media.